Chris Cagle: 2010–2013: Back in the Saddle

 In 2010, Cagle signed with the Bigger Picture Music Group.
 He released a new single, "Got My Country On", on June 28, 2011.
 The song became Cagle's first top 20 country hit since "What Kinda Gone".
 His first album for the label, Back in the Saddle, was released on June 26, 2012.
 The album produced two more singles, "Let There Be Cowgirls" and "Dance Baby Dance", before Bigger Picture Music Group folded in 2013.
 In October 2015, Cagle announced his retirement from the music industry.
 He currently lives in Houston, Texas, as of 2020.

 Personal life

 Cagle graduated from Ross S. Sterling High School in Baytown, Texas, in 1987.

 He married school teacher Elizabeth Filer on September 10, 2001, in Houston, Texas, but the marriage ended in divorce in 2003.
 On October 3, 2005, he announced on his website that he was not the biological father of his then-girlfriend's baby.
-Cagle is a brother of the Texas Kappa Chapter of Phi Delta Theta.
+Cagle is a brother of the Texas Kappa chapter of Phi Delta Theta.

 In 2008, Cagle and his girlfriend, Jennifer Tant, were jailed following a domestic assault issue for which Cagle was arrested in November 2007.

-In December 2010, Cagle married his second wife, Kay, and became a stepfather to her daughter from a previous marriage Khloe.
-Cagle has two biological daughters with Kay; Stella (born in April 2010) and Piper (born in 2011).
+In December 2010, Cagle married his second wife, Kay, and became a stepfather to Khloe, her daughter from a previous marriage.
+Cagle has two biological daughters with Kay; Stella (b.
+2010) and Piper (b.
+2011).

 On December 15, 2013, he was arrested in Greenville, Texas, on "suspicion of driving while intoxicated."